37 Metaphors for Lost with Meaning and Examples

 12. Lost in a Desert

-Meaning: A desert symbolizes isolation and emptiness, reflecting the feeling of being lost and disconnected from everything.
+Meaning: A desert symbolizes isolation and emptiness.

 Examples in Context: